jessedp/walktheline/README.md

 Before publishing, ensure you update the `browser_specific_settings.gecko.id` in `manifest.json` to a unique ID that you own (e.g., `your-addon-name@your-domain.com`).

 ### AMO Product Page Description

-WalkTheLine: Geolocation Debugger for Firefox.
-A powerful extension for developers and testers to debug geolocation-dependent web applications.
-Easily spoof your browser's reported location, set fixed coordinates, or simulate movement (walking) with customizable speed and direction.
-Control everything from a dedicated DevTools panel, including saving frequently used locations.
-Ideal for testing location-aware features without physical travel.
-Transparent and user-friendly.